 Before moving to Mexico, you’ll likely research the best places to live, Mexico Resident Visas whether Mexico is safe, and if they can retire on social security.
 That’s already a lot of info.
 So, it’s easy to miss the lesser-known topics that can improve your life in Mexico.

 Here’s a list of things many expats wish they knew ahead of time:

 IMSS Public Healthcare Program

-While private healthcare is the ideal option, the premiums can increase depending on your health and age.
-And it’s difficult to get coverage after age 70.
+While private healthcare is ideal, premiums can increase depending on your health and age.
+Plus, it’s difficult to get coverage after age 70.

 Many expats pay out of pocket for healthcare because it’s affordable.
 But the costs can leave you broke during an emergency.
 So, if you can’t get private healthcare or access a U.S. Medicare plan, IMSS is the next best alternative.

 Further reading:Do You Really Need Healthcare Insurance in Mexico?